• Skip to primary navigation

 Use A Container

 I have heard of and even seen fairy gardens in the past and thought they were cute.
-I didn’t like though that they were hard to see in a flower boarder garden, and often became grown over.
-That problem was amazingly solved when I saw a version at Pink and Green Mama, where they made the garden in a container.
+I didn't like though that they were hard to see in a flower boarder garden, and often became grown over.
+Then I saw one made in a container.
 Perfect for the deck, where it can be easily played with and admired.
-(Just don’t touch Mommy’s, lol)
+(Just don't touch Mommy's, lol)

 miniature fairy gardens